-Victor Fainberg and Vladimir Borisov, who are in the Leningrad Special Psychiatric Hospital, declared a new hunger-strike on 26 December 1971 (on their previous hunger-strike see CCE 19 and 22).
+Victor Fainberg and Vladimir Borisov, who are in the Leningrad Special Psychiatric Hospital, declared a new hunger-strike on 26 December 1971 (on their previous hunger-strike see CCE 19.3 and CCE 22.8 [item 14]).

-On the same day Fainberg and Borisov announced their decision to strike in a letter addressed to world public opinion.
+On the same day Fainberg and Borisov announced their decision to go on hunger-strike in a letter addressed to world public opinion.

 On 1 January 1972 A. D. Sakharov appealed to L. I. Brezhnev, A. N. Kosygin and N. V. Podgorny, informing them that the life of Fainberg and Borisov was in danger, and asking them: